yeokm1/coders-dvorak-regular-keypad/README.md

 # programmer-dvorak-normal-keypad

 I like [Roland Kaufmann's Programmer Dvorak](http://www.kaufmann.no/roland/dvorak/) keyboard layout however I dislike the fact that he reverses the direction of the numeric keypad.
-This is an installable solution that sort of backtracks from his improvements.
+This is an installable solution that slightly backtracks from his improvements.

 To get an idea, here is a comparison